VDFD: Multi-Agent Value Decomposition Framework with Disentangled World Model: Method

 Here $\text{MSE}(\cdot)$ denotes the mean squared error function.
 The calculation of loss in the action-free branch is very similar to the action-conditioned branch, except that the auto-encoders receive different inputs and produce different outputs.
-We can derive KL divergence loss and reconstruction loss as:
+We can derive the KL divergence loss as: